Ruiyang-Wang/STA304_Ref6/README.md

 # STA304_Ref6 Project

-This project is part of the STA304 course, focusing on data analysis and reporting using SQL, Quarto and R. It includes various analyses, visualizations, and discussions based on data from the [Hammer Dataset](https://jacobfilipp.com/hammer/).
+This project is part of the STA304 course, focusing on data analysis and reporting using SQL, Quarto and R. We use SQL in order to perform the data cleaning and filtering.
+Using Quarto and R, we perform the code of analysis and graphing.
+It includes various analyses, visualizations, and discussions based on data from the [Hammer Dataset](https://jacobfilipp.com/hammer/).

 ## Project Structure

-- `paper/`: Contains the `.qmd` files for analysis and reporting.
+- `paper/`: Contains the `.qmd` files for analysis, a pdf that contains the report, and a reference list.
 - `data/`: Contains the datasets used in the analysis.
+- `SQL/`: contains SQL code for data cleaning.
 - `LLM`: Contains LLM usage
 - `README.md`: This file, providing an overview of the project.